yogsototh/Scratch/content/html/en/blog/Learn-Vim-Progressively.md

     >
     > <%= blogimage("word_moves.jpg","Word moves example") %>

-Now lets talk about very efficient moves:
+Now let's talk about very efficient moves:

 > - `%` : Go to corresponding `(`, `{`, `[`.
 > - `*` (resp. `#`) : go to next (resp. previous) occurrence of the word under the cursor